 Why Bedford Place area?

 Southampton City Council has been working with the Business Improvement District (BID) for Southampton on introducing measures to support the reopening of retail and hospitality in Southampton.
-The BID / Go!
-Southampton has launched the Southampton Inside Out campaign to allow businesses to create more outside seating.
+In 2020, the BID / Go!
+Southampton launched the Southampton Inside Out campaign to allow businesses to create more outside seating.
 More details can be found here: https://www.gosouthampton.co.uk/southamptoninsideout/

 An analysis of Bedford Place and Carlton Place demonstrated that ten hospitality premises could make use of outdoor dining space if pedestrianisation were to occur.
 This came after businesses started making use of the recently suspended car parking bays to allow for outdoor tables and chair licensing along Bedford Place.

-The temporary scheme is opening up the streets for pedestrians and for outdoor tables and chairs licensing, placing a restriction on motor vehicle access in areas on Bedford Place, Carlton Place and Winchester Street:
+The temporary scheme has opened up the streets for pedestrians and for outdoor tables and chairs licensing, placing a restriction on motor vehicle access in areas on Bedford Place and Carlton Place.

 - A section of Carlton Place and Bedford Place has been pedestrianised through a restriction on motor vehicle access.
 This is enforced using a mixture of planters and concrete barriers and is in Bedford Place between Henstead Road and Carlton Place, in Carlton Place between Bedford Place and Southampton Street, and in Lower Banister Street between Carlton Place and opposite Popworld.
 Lower Banister Street allows two way traffic to provide access to the multi storey car park.

-- A section of Winchester Street from Carlton Place, and Lower Banister Street have timed road closures on weekend nights to allow pedestrianisation through a restriction on motor vehicle access (except for local access).
+- Lower Banister Street has a timed road closure on weekend nights to allow pedestrianisation through a restriction on motor vehicle access (except for local access).

 The Bedford Place area has high footfall for people who walk to access the area from surrounding residential areas.
 Traffic levels on Bedford Place are high due to the number of vehicles who use the route as a short cut to avoid main roads.
 This makes crossing the road and accessing retail and hospitality premises difficult for some resident groups in the community.
-The creation of pedestrianised areas will make it easier and more pleasant for people to walk or cycle to their nearest shop.
+The creation of pedestrianised areas makes it easier and more pleasant for people to walk or cycle to their nearest shop.
 Evidence shows that investment in better access for pedestrians brings with it significant economic benefits, with people walking shown to spend more time and money in retail and leisure outlets.
-This scheme will therefore bring a welcome boost to our local businesses, while contributing to a more pleasant, attractive atmosphere in this popular area of the city.
+This scheme therefore aims to support local businesses, while contributing to a more pleasant, attractive atmosphere in this popular area of the city.

 What is an Experimental Traffic Regulation Order?